-If you decide to add complementary options to your treatment plan, discuss them with your doctor.
+Remember to discuss any complementary options to your treatment plan with your doctor before getting started.
 Supplements are not approved by the Food and Drug Administration (FDA), and may interact with your medication regimen.
 Don't start taking them until you've talked about the specific ones you're interested in with a medical professional.

 7. There's an MS community you can connect with.

-Whether you seek out a support group in person or online, connecting with the larger MS community can help you feel less alone, while keeping up-to-date on treatment options and advice on living well with MS. These organizations and websites share regular resources and ways to get involved:
+Whether you're looking for a support group in person or online, connecting with the larger MS community can help you feel less alone, and keep you updated on the latest treatment options.
+It's also a great way to get advice on living well with MS. The following organizations and websites share resources and ways to get involved:

-National MS Society: This large nonprofit organization funds research – investing more than $974 million to date – and education programs.
+National MS Society: This large nonprofit organization funds research ($1.06 billion to-date) and education programs.
 Walk MS and Bike MS are popular fundraising programs that host events around the country if you're interested in getting involved.

 MS Focus: The Multiple Sclerosis Foundation: MS Focus is committed to providing educational resources and ways to help those with MS educate others about their condition through the MS Focus Ambassador program.